 You should read this pricing supplement together with the accompanying prospectus, as supplemented by the accompanying prospectus supplement relating to our Series A medium-term notes of which these notes are a part, and the more detailed information contained in the accompanying product supplement and the accompanying underlying supplement.
 This pricing supplement, together with the documents listed below, contains the terms of the notes and supersedes all other prior or contemporaneous oral statements as well as any other written materials including preliminary or indicative pricing terms, correspondence, trade ideas, structures for implementation, sample structures, fact sheets, brochures or other educational materials of ours.
+This pricing supplement amends and restates and supersedes the original pricing supplement related hereto dated October 14, 2022 in its entirety.
+You should not rely on the original pricing supplement related hereto dated October 14, 2022 in making your decision to invest in the notes.
 You should carefully consider, among other things, the matters set forth in the "Risk Factors" sections of the accompanying prospectus supplement, the accompanying product supplement and the accompanying underlying supplement, as the notes involve risks not associated with conventional debt securities.
 We urge you to consult your investment, legal, tax, accounting and other advisers before you invest in the notes.